awetscherek/t2star_inhomogeneity/README.md

+# DqT2
+by Dominic Qu

+This package includes forward and jacobian operators for direct reconstruction of T2* in K-space, as well as an iterative algorithm utilising the operators.

+The operators take fat modulation and \Delta \omega into account.

+## Related research

-# Improving T2* Estimation for Detection of Tumour Hypoxia in an MR-Linac
+'Improving T2* Estimation for Detection of Tumour Hypoxia in an MR-Linac' by Dominic Qu

-An Imperial College Department of Computing MEng Individual Project with the Institute of Cancer Research by Dominic Qu
+An Imperial College Department of Computing MEng Individual Project with the Institute of Cancer Research

 Supervisors: Andreas Wetscherek, Wayne Luk